Sabaton (band): The Last Stand (2016–2018)

-On 6 June 2016, the 72nd anniversary of D-Day, they released a music pack for the Paradox game Hearts of Iron IV with songs based on World War II, the theme of the game.
-They released a second on 26 January 2017.
+On 6 June 2016, the 72nd anniversary of D-Day, they released a music pack for the video game Hearts of Iron IV with songs based on World War II, the theme of the game.
+They released a second one on 26 January 2017.

-Their eighth album The Last Stand, was released on 19 August 2016, announced in April.
+Their eighth studio album, The Last Stand, was released on 19 August 2016, announced in April.
 On 10 June 2016 the first single of the album was released, called "The Lost Battalion" which is about the eponymous military unit of World War I. On 25 July 2016, the band announced that guitarist Thobbe Englund had left the band.
-Thobbe Englund played his last show with Sabaton at Sabaton Open Air 2016.

-Tommy Johansson of Majestica was announced immediately as the new member after Englund's final show with the band.
+Englund played his last show as a band member at Sabaton Open Air 2016, until coming back in 2024.
+He would, however end up occasionally wearing the camo onstage in the between years - both for Sabaton's 20th anniversary show in 2019, and also at a Falun show of their 2022 Swedish Tour.
+Tommy Johansson of Majestica was announced immediately as the new member at Englund's final Sabaton show.
+He also played the last song of that show (20 August 2016) onstage with Englund and the rest of the band.

+In 2017, Hannes Van Dahl announced he was stepping away from the band for their 2017 European tour with Accept and Twilight Force, while he welcomed his first child with wife Floor Jansen.
+Daniel Sjögren from Twilight Force replaced him for the shows.

+The band's show on the 2017 Masters of Rock festival in Vizovice, Czech Republic was accompanied by the Zlín Philharmonic Orchestra.
+Classical arrangement of the songs were made by Christofer Johnsson from Therion.

 Pär Sundström stated in a 2017 interview that the group would be touring less in 2018 so they could concentrate on writing and recording their next album.
 Joakim Brodén confirmed a 2019 release date for the still-untitled album in a September 2018 interview on MAD TV's show TV War.
 On 31 December 2018, it was further confirmed in an official announcement YouTube video.

-Sabaton History and The Great War (2019)
+Sabaton History and The Great War (2019–2021)

 On 8 January 2019, the band announced the creation of a YouTube channel called Sabaton History, a cooperation between Indy Neidell, TimeGhost History and Sabaton.
 The channel documents the history of the events behind Sabaton songs and the songs themselves.
 The channel was created on 7 February 2019.